 Often homeowners notice that their tap water is cloudy or milky and wonder if it’s safe to drink.
 What exactly causes cloudy drinking water and how can you improve it?
 You can’t tell what exactly the cause of cloudy water is just by looking at it, so it is always a good idea to get your water tested on a regular basis to make sure that there are no harmful pollutants in your water supply.
 The presence of metals, minerals or bacteria may all be potential causes.
 Additionally, hard water might be causing the appearance of cloudy water and if this is the case a water softener can help to clear up and soften your water, which in turn will help to protect your pipes.

 What Causes Cloudy Tap Water?

-Most often, cases of tap water that appears milky or cloudy are directly related to the amount of air the water contains.
-Most of the time, the cloudy water effect will dissipate after a few minutes once the water settings.
+Most often, a case of tap water that appears milky or cloudy is directly related to the amount of air the water contains.
+Most of the time, the cloudy water effect will dissipate after a few minutes once the water settles.

-However, it’s important to note that metals, minerals or bacteria might cause water that is cloudy and is brown, yellow, or green.
+However, it’s important to note that metals, minerals or bacteria might cause water that is cloudy and has a strange color like brown, yellow, or green.
 Likewise, if your cloudy water never settles, this can be a sign of hard water.

 Is Hot Water Supposed to Be Cloudy?

 Water from a hot water tap is often cloudy.
 Water is made up of the gases hydrogen and oxygen.
 One of its properties is that it expands when it freezes into ice or heats into steam.
 Water also bonds easily with minerals and other gases, trapping them in water.
 When water is heated (in your hot water heater, for instance) it can look cloudy because the heated water molecules expand and trap other gases that look like tiny air bubbles.
 After the cloudy water flows from your tap, the pressure is reduced, and the air bubbles quickly rise up and escape back into the air.